alfredoaguiararce/ConsoleGameOfLife/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request with a description of your changes.

+## **About the update**

+This update replaces the previous code that generated a console menu to select patterns for the Game of Life.
+Now the application runs directly when starting the program and is played with a fixed pattern.
+However, the same game functionality and usage instructions are maintained.

 ## **License**

 This project is licensed under the MIT License.
 See the **[LICENSE](https://chat.openai.com/c/LICENSE)** file for more information.